tyler-cog/tyler-cog.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm Tyler, currently I have a Computer Science Degree at Texas A&M with a minor in Japanese!
+I'm Tyler, I graduated from Texas A&M with a Bachelor in Computer Science and a minor in Japanese!

 With my experience at Texas A&M IT Department, I've honed my skills in customer service, management, and technical support.
-Whereas My projects, like the Vehicle Identification for Walmart and Colorization, showcase my proficiency in Python and innovative problem-solving.
+Whereas my projects, like the Vehicle Identification for Walmart and Colorization, showcase my proficiency in Python and innovative problem-solving.

-I would also consider myself adept in Java, HTML, CSS, JavaScript, and C++, with strong communication skills and expertise in data structures, algorithms, and databases.
+I would also consider myself adept in Java, HTML, CSS, JavaScript, and C++, with strong communication skills and expertise in data structures, algorithms, databases, and more.

 Currently looking for any opportunities to better my skills as a Software Developer!